Skip to content

 Otherwise, manually add the module paths to the themes purge content configuration as described below under Purge Content Details.

-The purging configuration can be found in your themes tailwind.config.js file, for example app/design/frontend/Acme/default/web/tailwind/tailwind.config.js.
+The content configuration can be found in your themes tailwind.config.js file, for example app/design/frontend/Acme/default/web/tailwind/tailwind.config.js.

 Note that the configuration is not limited to .phtml templates.
 For example, layout XMl files might reference Tailwindcss classes, too, and can also be included in the content configuration.